 Intensive study of the management practices and problems involved in the air cargo industry.
 Background, services, facilities, and competition are discussed.
 Course includes IATA rate and tariff problems and an overview of Dangerous Goods Regulations.
 Field trips to air cargo and air freight forwarder facilities reinforce the course content.
-Spring 1991.
+Spring 1995.
+Day, evening.